Alfred-Skyblue/Alfred-Skyblue/README.md

 [Vue](https://github.com/vuejs) & [VueUse](https://github.com/vueuse) team member

-- 👋 Hi, I'm **丶远方**, an ordinary frontend programmer who enjoys exploring various exciting things, sharing knowledge, and engaging in discussions.
+- 👋 Hi, I'm **远方os**, an ordinary frontend programmer who enjoys exploring various exciting things, sharing knowledge, and engaging in discussions.
 - Every bug is an opportunity for you to become a better developer.
 Don't be afraid of making mistakes; instead, learn from them and extract valuable lessons.

 ## 🤾‍♂️ My Open Source Projects